DanielBMarkham/Info-Ops/manuscript/chapter13.md

 ![Tag your model with notes, questions, to-do, work, code, or even real-time data](images/data-gathering-sample.png)

 This section will be about downloading, installing, and using the tool in various small-team scenarios.
-Scaling up we'll also start creating a information pipeline to handle things like bug reports, user interviews, field notes, statistical process control data, and more.
+Scaling up we'll also start creating an information pipeline to handle things like bug reports, user interviews, field notes, statistical process control data, and more.

 As we work through the rest of the book, our simple tagging system will either stay simple and easy -- or become as intricate and detailed as we need to continue Analysis.
 The old way was all about structure, filling out forms, handling document flow.
 The new way is about taking small pieces of important conversations, tagging them, then creating a map as detailed as required to support the work in front of us.